New Zealand downgrades tsunami warning after earthquakes | DW | 05.03.2021

 There were no immediate reports of injuries or significant damage from any of the quakes.

-A road warning sign at Waipara, New Zealand following a series of earthquakes triggered tsunami warning.
+A road warning sign at Waipara, New Zealand following a series of earthquakes triggered a tsunami warning

 Emergency Management Minister Kiri Allan said it had been an "extraordinary morning" for New Zealanders, most of whom felt at least the earliest earthquake.